lewagon/dotfiles/04-Front-End/02-CSS-components/04-PH-profile-header/README.md

 ### First / last child

-To make the left-top corner of first tab and right-top corner of last tab rounded, you can use the `:first-child` and `last-child` pseudo-classes:
+To make the left-top corner of first tab and right-top corner of last tab rounded, you can use the `:first-child` and `:last-child` pseudo-classes:

 ```css
 .tab:first-child {